imenelydiaker/imenelydiaker.github.io/_teaching/2024_cloud_computing.md

 location: "Lyon, France"
 ---

-Introduciton to Cloud Computing using Azure.
+Introduction to Cloud Computing using Azure.

 Slides
 ======